phac-nml/legiovue/README.md

 **Quality Summary**

-LegioVue outputs a summary of quality metrics and warnings for each step of the workflow in the `overall.qc.tsv` file
+LegioVue outputs a summary of quality metrics and warnings for each step of the workflow in the `overall.qc.csv` file

 The final quality summary has two columns: `qc_status` and `qc_message` that can be used to quickly determine if a sample is good or may have an issue.
 The `qc_status` column will be any of the following statuses: